periode/thesis/readings/notes/rapaport_philosophy_of_computer_science.md

 in order to understand a computer program, we need to give it meaning, that's what always happens: "distinguishing from noise is something that literature does" (Suber, 1988, p.97)

-the question "what does a Turin machine do?" has `n+1` answers.
+the question "what does a Turing machine do?" has `n+1` answers.
 1 syntactic, and n semantic (however many interpretations)